 Summary of grant

-In the last round of funding, we received 17 expressions of interest.
-Of these, nine applicants were invited to submit a full application, following which, 2 grants were awarded.
+In the last round of funding, we received 16 Expressions of Interest.
+8 applicants were invited to submit a full application and 2 grants were awarded.

 Applications can include: